Are Surveys Effective in UX Research?

 Scalability is another area where surveys can outshine other research data collection methods.
 Active research data collection methods like interviews and ethnographic studies get exponentially more expensive in terms of time and resources as you start scaling them.

 For instance, imagine that you were synthesizing just 20 interviews with 20 freeform answers each.
-Creating an affinity diagram to bubble up important concepts from 400 responses may become incomprehensible.
-Unless of course you're using UserBit's tag analysis. 😉
+Creating an affinity diagram to bubble up important concepts from 400 responses may become incomprehensible unless, of course, you're using UserBit's tag analysis. 😉

 On the other hand, surveys for user research can easily be sent out to a larger audience.
 And if used appropriately, quantifying their responses can happen quickly.
 In fact, most survey tools these days automatically create charts for your data as the responses come in.